You are here: The Oldskool PC/Oldskool PC Software/MONOTONE

 The full roadmap is in the manual, but here's the quick rundown on the development milestones:

-Version 1 will have 8 effects; support PC speaker, Adlib, and Tandy/PCjr; run on any 128KB or greater PC with a color monitor.
-All of these have been met except the Tandy/PCjr support, and half the editor functions are still missing.
+Version 1 is finished and has 8 protracker-compatible effects; supports PC speaker, Adlib, and Tandy/PCjr; it runs on any 128KB or greater PC with a color monitor.
+Half the editor functions are still missing, but those are on hold for version 2:

-Version 2 will add support for up to 12 tracks; all Protracker effects; volume control; more sound devices such as true multi-squarewave PC speaker output, the CMS/Game Blaster, and the Bank Street Music Writer card; more powerful and flexible editor features.
+Version 2 will add support for up to 12 tracks; will switch to ST3 effects/notation and editor commands; volume control; generic "instruments" with ADSR envelopes, arpeggio control, but also extensions for chip-specific stuff like noise channel control; more sound devices such as true multi-squarewave PC speaker output, the CMS/Game Blaster, and the Bank Street Music Writer card; more powerful and flexible editor features; support monochrome screens and 80-column mode (needed for additional track display).

 Contact Info